This course is also available as part of the Art Marketing Courses Bundle on MyMarketingCourses.com

 Now, I share my insights and experiences with thousands of artists.
 They use my knowledge and marketing savvy to find collectors, sell more art and operate a profitable business.

 These books have an ongoing impact in the marketplace.
-Here is a recent screenshot from the Amazon Kindle top 1oo "Business of Art" list.
-It shows four of my books listed in the top 16 on the list.
+Here is a recent screenshot from the Amazon Kindle "Business of Art" best sellers list.
+It shows five of my books listed in the top 10 all at the same time.

-My articles have been published in Art World News, Art Business News and The Artist’s Magazine.
+My articles have been published in The Artist’s Magazine, Art World News, Art Business News, Professional Artist, Bottom Line Personal, and Picture Framing Magazine.
 My How to Profit from the Art Print Market book was featured in the North Light Book Club.
 It is the book club for F+W Media, the parent company of The Artist’s Magazine.

 I have been featured in, written for or worked with these industry leading media companies, and more.